Editor’s note: This article was last updated on 14 April 2023 to include information about the Intersection Observer API.

 useEffect(() => { fetchData(); }, []);

-These foundational steps will be present in all of the techniques we discuss in this article.
-As we explore each method for implementing infinite scrolling React, we’ll modify and expand upon this base.
+These foundational steps will be present in all the techniques we discuss in this article.
+We’ll modify and expand upon them as a base.

 Building the entire infinite scroll implementation from scratch involves handling the scroll event, loading more data, and updating the state in your React application.
 This approach provides you with full control over customization and functionality.